 - a.
 Program statement of philosophy. - b.
 Statement regarding program development of intervention plan and modifications of such. - c.
-Notification to the offender that the intervention program is monitored by the ICDVVA with contact information, attendance, progress, and session information provided. - d.
+Notification to the offender that the intervention program is monitored by the ICDVVA who will have access to the offender's contact information, attendance, progress, and session information . - d.
 Attendance policies, including requirements for cancellation and consequences for lack of attendance. - e.
 Active participation requirements.
 Written, oral, and otherwise. - f.
-Substance abuse/chemical dependency policies, including the requirement that the offender attend the sessions alcohol and drug free and be subject to random testing for substance use. - g.
+Substance abuse/chemical dependency policies, including the requirement that the offender attend the sessions alcohol- and drug-free, and be subject to random testing for substance use. - g.
 Protection of group members' privacy and consequences for any breach. - h.
 Fees/methods of payment and any consequences of non-payment. - i.
-Collateral contacts may be made to monitor behavior during intervention. - j.
+Collateral contacts (e.g., family members, victims, current partners, etc.) may be made to monitor behavior during intervention. - j.
 Be given notice that recurring domestic violence and past, present, and future indications of child neglect or abuse will be reported to the necessary agencies, and that potential victim(s) will be warned. - k.
-Other program expectations, such as written exams, active participation, concurrent intervention requirements, and state and federal laws regarding possession of weapons. - I. Limits of confidentiality. - m.
+Other program expectations, such as written exams, concurrent intervention requirements, and state and federal laws regarding possession of weapons. - I. Limits of confidentiality. - m.
 Adherence to state and federal mandates requiring immediate reporting of threats of harm to self or others, and immediately inform the victim or any person if it is believed they may be at risk. - n.
 The requirement that the court, prosecuting attorney, probation department, or victim shall be informed about an offender's attendance, participation, discharge, and/or any violation of the conditions of probation if the criminal justice system is involved.